ObjectPascal-Community/1brc-ObjectPascal/entries/abouchez/README.md

 - [From Delphi to AVX2](https://blog.synopse.info/?post/2020/11/04/EKON-24-Presentation-Slides)
 - ... and eventually an upcoming article about *1brc-ObjectPascal* itself. :)

-Recently, I just found some very educational material is available at:
+Recently, I found some very educational material available at:
 - https://en.algorithmica.org/hpc/

-The reference tables of opcodes per Intel/AMD CPU generation can be found at:
+The reference tables of opcodes per Intel/AMD CPU generation can be downloaded from:
 - https://agner.org/optimize/

 Amazing videos about modern compilers:
 - https://www.youtube.com/watch?v=bSkpMdDe4g4
 - https://www.youtube.com/watch?v=kIoZDUd5DKw

+In the compiler landscape, FPC is not as advanced/magical as gcc/llvm are, but it generates good enough code (on paar or better than Delphi's), and works is still done to enhance its output - e.g. by [Kit](https://www.patreon.com/curiouskit).
+I was amazed how good "pure pascal" code runs even on aarch64, like Ampere (see my blog article above) or on Apple M1/M2.

 ## Presentation